Website Manager

 Catcher

-· Coaches should teach the players to make throws to the catcher in most situations.
+· Coaches should teach the players to make throws to the catcher in most

 · Catchers must set up in the designated catching box.